indiqusdocs/yntraa/docs/Subscribers/Compute/LinuxInstances/AppOverlays.md

 For more information, refer [MySQL documentation](https://dev.mysql.com/doc/).
 ## PostgreSQL

- To set up and log into PostgreSQL, follow these steps:
+ To set up and log into PostgreSQL, the following steps are :

 1. To log into PostgreSQL, switch to the postgres user and then access the PostgreSQL prompt:
 	`sudo -i -u postgres`